techmuse8/RPRH-Converter/README.md

 This is a little script I made to automate the process of converting NSMBU challenge replays as a way of creating custom title replays of sorts.
 (Said title replays can found under `content/Common/replay/title`).

-In order to do so, you need to create a custom challenge that contains the level you want to make a custom replay for.
-Unfortunately, the selection of levels that the game randomly picks one to play a replay for is hardcoded, so you can only replace these levels:
+In order to do so, you need to create a custom challenge that contains the level you want to make a custom title replay for.
+Unfortunately, the selection of levels that the game randomly picks to play a replay for is hardcoded, so you can only replace these levels:

 ```
 title000.dat: 1-1